 Introduction to Thailand Part 1

 Thailand embodies the East at its most mysterious and enigmatic to many outsiders.
-While on the outside, Bangkok looks like any other modern city, contrasts emerge when you mix with the locals.
+On the outside, Bangkok looks like any other modern city but contrasts emerge when you mix with the locals.

 Although the Thais seem lovely, considerate, and patient, not every visitor feels at peace when dealing with them.